 Hurricane Sandy Aftermath Information

+I participated in a conference call between LIPA and various municipal leaders this morning.
 The most recent information from LIPA is as follows.

 - Power has been restored to more than 700,000 customers.
 There still remains 250,000 without power.